 “When you go in for a brake job on your car how many times do you do your need rear brake pads?
 It’s almost always the front.
 You do your front.
 Seventy percent of the car’s stopping power is handled by the front brakes.
 A mountain bike is no different than a car,” explains Moose.

 Shifting.
-Your bike has gears, use them.
-Many times when we’re learning how to ride a bicycle off road, we focus so intently on keeping the bike upright that we forget about making it easy for us to pedal the bicycle forward.
+Your bike has gears; use them.
+So many times, when we’re learning how to ride a bicycle off-road, we focus so intently on keeping the bike upright that we forget about making it easy for us to pedal the bike forward.

 Unless you’ve chosen a single-speed bike for your first mountain bike, you’ve got a whole mess of gears to help you keep pedaling as you go up and over hills and through rocky or sandy stretches of trail.

 People talk about low and high gears when riding their mountain bikes.
 You might hear a fellow rider say, “I rode that steep uphill section in such a high gear and crushed it.”
-High gear, uphill, crushed it, this guy must be be a mountain biking master.
+High gear, uphill, crushed it.
+This guy must be a mountain biking master.

 Sounds good, right?
 WRONG.

-This guy made the task-at-hand way too difficult at the expense of his own knees.
+This guy made the task-at-hand way too complicated at the expense of his knees.

 Remember this: a ‘high gear’ equals the chain on the smallest cog on the rear wheel, which means you’ll be making fewer pedal revolutions.
-Yes, it gives you more torque in a situation, but it is also makes it feel difficult to pedal.
-Like you have to force your weight onto the pedals just to get the wheels to turn.
+So yes, it gives you more torque in a situation, but it also makes it feel not easy to pedal.
+Like you have to force your weight onto the pedals to get the wheels to turn.

 It’s a good idea to ride your mountain bike a few times on a surface you’re comfortable with before taking to the trail.
-Go around the block or on a paved path and practice shifting and braking.
+For example, go around the block or on a paved path and practice shifting and braking.
 Learn what it feels like to shift your bike.

 Experiment with the brakes.
 Try changing gears on a small hill.